 - appointments with a Nurse and/or Doctor

 - health education and information such as

 - alcohol and drug information

 - how to quit smoking

 - men's and women's health checks

 - medications and pharmacotherapy (S8)

-- blood tests and screening
+- blood tests and screening for blood borne viruses and sexually transmissible infections

-- immunisations
+- immunisations (hepatitis B, influenza, COVID-19 and others)

 - hepatitis B and hepatitis C treatment

-- treatment for accident or injury
+- treatment for accident or injury, including the management of persistent pain.

 - physiotherapy

 - dental services

 - hearing and eye checks

 - mental health assessments, treatments and referrals.

+- Persistent Pain Self Management Program